loqaCommunities/-SHPackages/README.md

 the frontend isn't there yet but the current phase is making the api, mostly

-i will make some docs shtuff about the api shortly
+i will make some docs shtuff about the api later

 ### status of package
 - current focus: **api**